mpwalsh8/wpgform/readme.txt

 == Changelog ==

+= Version 0.45 =
+* Updated load of jQuery Tabs CSS to latest version.
+* Moved generated jQuery script from part of the form to the WordPress wp_footer action.

 = Version 0.44 =
 * Fixed bug preventing options which are enabled by default from being turned off.